-Embrace an Artistic Touch in Your Life.
+Embrace an Artful Life.
 Let's ART in your Life!

-Send a postcard to a dear friend, a memory to yourself!
+Send a postcard filled with longing to a friend, or a memory to yourself!

 | Design Philosophy

-The essence of the National Palace Museum's classic masterpieces is presented in exquisite detail.
-Each postcard focuses on the most captivating elements of the artwork.
-By sending these postcards, you share the beauty and cherished memories of the Museum's national treasures, allowing you to savor the visual splendor of these artworks anytime, anywhere.
+The essence of the National Palace Museum's classic masterpieces is presented in intricate details.
+Each postcard focuses on the exquisite elements of the artwork.
+As you send a postcard, you also share the beautiful memories of the Museum's treasured calligraphy and paintings, allowing you to indulge in the visual aesthetics of these national treasures anytime, anywhere.

-This product is officially authorized by the National Palace Museum - Northern Song Dynasty, Ru Ware Celadon Lotus-Shaped Bowl Warmer
+This product is officially authorized by the National Palace Museum - Ru Ware Celadon Lotus-Shaped Bowl Warmer from the Northern Song Dynasty.

 All officially authorized products are affixed with the National Palace Museum's laser anti-counterfeiting label.

-Ru ware from the Northern Song Dynasty is revered as the "peak of celadon."
+Ru Ware of the Northern Song Dynasty is acclaimed as the "prince of celadon."
 This lotus-shaped bowl warmer is the sole surviving piece of its kind in existence.
-Its form resembles a blooming lotus flower, appearing as ten curved petals when viewed from above.
-The rim flares slightly outwards, with gracefully tapering walls that are full at the bottom and narrow towards the opening, resting on a rounded base with a high foot.
-The shape is inspired by metalwork, a type produced by kilns in both northern and southern regions during that era.
-The entire vessel is coated in celadon glaze, which is even and lustrous, with a hue of blue tinged with green.
-The surface is covered in a dense network of crackles.
-The rim, foot, and areas where the glaze is thinner on the base exhibit a subtle pinkish iridescence.
-It was fired using the "full glaze support firing" method, evidenced by five sesame-seed-sized spur marks on the base, through which the grayish-yellow clay body is visible.
-The overall aesthetic is tranquil and elegant, representing a pinnacle of ceramic craftsmanship.
-This type of floral-shaped bowl warmer was often used in conjunction with a ewer; by pouring warm water inside, it would help maintain the temperature of the liquid within.
-Similar lotus-shaped bowls can be found from the Ru ware kiln site at Qingliangsi in Baofeng County, Henan Province.
-The production of celadon bowls with similar petal-like shapes in 12th-century Goryeo Korea reflects the historical exchange between the Northern Song Dynasty and Goryeo, as documented in Xu Jing's "Illustrated Account of the Envoys to Goryeo during the Xuanhe Reign."
+Its form resembles a blossoming lotus flower, appearing as ten petals when viewed from above.
+The mouth is slightly flared, with a deep body that tapers towards the base, and a rounded bottom raised on a high foot ring.
+The shape is inspired by metalwork, a type produced by kilns in both northern and southern regions at the time.
+The entire piece is covered in celadon glaze, which is even and lustrous, exhibiting a hue of blue with a hint of green.
+The surface is adorned with a dense network of fine crackles.
+Areas where the glaze is thinner, such as the rim, foot, and base, subtly reveal a pinkish luster.
+Fired using the full-glaze spur-pricking method, the base bears five tiny, sesame-seed-like marks from the spurs, revealing a grayish-yellow clay body.
+Its overall aura is tranquil and elegant, truly a masterpiece of ceramic artistry.
+These decorative bowl warmers were often used in conjunction with ewers; by pouring warm water into them, the temperature of the liquid in the ewer would be maintained.
+Similar lotus-shaped bowls have been found at the Ru Ware kiln site in Qingliangsi, Baofeng County, Henan Province.
+The similar celadon petal-shaped bowls produced by Goryeo celadon kilns in the 12th century reflect the historical exchanges between the Northern Song Dynasty and Goryeo, as mentioned in Xu Jing's "Illustrated Account of the Mission to Goryeo during the Xuanhe Reign."

 | Specifications